Payment plans are available via D-Pay.

 Yes.
 Your outside scholarship needs to be reported to the Financial Aid Office.
-Contact Student Financial Services to let us know that you would like to enroll in a payment plan and provide the name of the scholarship and the amount.
+Contact Campus Billing to let us know that you would like to enroll in a payment plan and provide the name of the scholarship and the amount.
 Your student account will be updated to reflect the pending scholarship amount.
 This will have the effect of lowering your installment payments to the amount that they would be if the college had already received the scholarship amount and applied it to your or your student’s account.

 How does a “down payment” affect the installment payments?